juniorcoder2008/project-command-linux/README.md

 ## Requirements
 This is a Command, to create a basic __Web-App__.
 It uses [Git](https://git-scm.com/), so make sure you have it installed on your machine.

-If you have installed the command, make sure you have installed [NodeJs](https://nodejs.org/en/).
+If you have installed the command, make sure you have [NodeJs](https://nodejs.org/en/) and NPM installed.
 If you are not sure, open your console and type in:
 ```node -v``` or ```npm -v```.

 ## Use the Command